BaneMaksin/sky-nowtv/docs/adr.md

 Selectors hook pattern has been use across application.

+Redux Toolkit side effect middleware has been used for handling HTTP requests and manipulating actions.

 ## Code splitting
 Root routes are lazy loaded and webpack production build have additional instruction to optimise the bundles.